“a better world for women is a better world for everyone“

 Now I have gushed a lot about Iceland, and you can tell that I’m a bit biased on how well I think things work here, however, I do want to just highlight some of the things that Icelanders have mentioned to me that they still feel like they need to work on.

 First, Palina who was interviewed earlier and is also a school teacher, says that she feels that other working parents only view preschool as a daycare and that they do not fully recognize or value the quality of education their children are getting.
 While they are playing, it’s very intentional play-based learning.
-Also, because it is a homogeneous population that is smaller, inclusion is not your strong point and there are things that can be done to be more inclusive to foreigners who arrive.
+Also, because it is a homogeneous population that is smaller, inclusion is not a strong point and there are things that can be done to be more inclusive to foreigners who arrive.

 Personally, my experience has been wonderful, but I have heard anecdotally that there are other things that could be improved.
 And ultimately while Iceland is still at the top of the Gender Gap Report there still is a gender gap that needs to be closed.
 Equal pay is still not quite there and other areas could be improved.